Election day arrives

 In Harvey County, voters will be issued a pen/stylus they can keep in addition to the traditional “I voted” sticker.

-"I do not believe voters will experience something drastically different at the polls," Piepho said.
-"We have sanitizers for poll workers and equipment.
-We are trying to reduce the touchpoints."
+“I do not believe voters will experience something drastically different at the polls,” Piepho said.
+“We have sanitzers for poll workers and equipment.
+We are trying to reduce the touchpoints.”

 Poll workers in Harvey County will be wearing masks, and voters will be asked to wear a mask when they enter the polling station.

-Voters can’t be required to wear a mask, according to Kansas Secretary of State Scott Schwab.
+Voters cannot be required to wear a mask — as per the direction of Kansas Secretary of State Scott Schwab.

 “Article 5, Section 1 of the Kansas Constitution states there are three criteria to be qualified to vote in Kansas: age, citizenship, and residence.
 If an individual is a properly registered voter, state law requires that they be allowed to cast a ballot,” Schwab said.
 “No individual, who is otherwise qualified to vote, shall be turned away from a polling location in Kansas for wearing, or not wearing, a mask.
 Anyone who attempts to intimidate or prevent a voter from voting based on their use or non-use of a face mask is subject to litigation.”

 In Butler County, voters will be asked to wear a rubber glove, provided to them by poll workers, if they are voting electronically.